scala/docs.scala-lang/_overviews/scala3-book/functional-programming.md

 While every programming language ever created probably lets you write pure functions, a second important Scala FP feature is that *you can create functions as values*, just like you create `String` and `Int` values.

 This feature has many benefits, the most common of which are (a) you can define methods to accept function parameters, and (b) you can pass functions as parameters into methods.
-You’ve seen this in multiple places in this Overview, whenever methods like `map` and `filter` are demonstrated:
+You’ve seen this in multiple places in this book, whenever methods like `map` and `filter` are demonstrated:

 ```tut
 val nums = (1 to 10).toList